YetAnotherSwedishDev/Gogile/GogileOverview.md

 Go(lf a)gile is an agile software development process.
 It aims at reducing planning waste and increasing development velocity.

+For more information about the different roles involved in the process, see [Roles](Roles.md)

 # Table of contents

 - [Gogile overview](#gogile-overview)